How to deal with a contamination or shortage of drinking water

 What are the risks of a drinking water contamination or shortage in Montréal?
 What measures does the city take to inform and assist residents in the event of a disaster?
-Find out what you need to know.
+Follow our guidelines on how to stay safe and protect your health.

 Water contamination